cfmeyers/fatbaby/readme.md

-#Bones
+#Fatbaby

-Bones is a work-in-progress template for setting up a Flask project.
+Fatbaby is a simple CRUD app for keeping track of a newborn's feeding, changing, and napping schedule.
+It is built using [Bones](https://github.com/cfmeyers/bones), a work-in-progress template for setting up a Flask project.
 It uses

 -  [Flask-Bootstrap](https://github.com/mbr/flask-bootstrap)
 -  [Flask-SQLAlchemy](http://pythonhosted.org/Flask-SQLAlchemy/)